 Here is an example of a featured snippet.

-You should not confuse it with the rich snippets.
+You should not confuse it with rich snippets.
 To remove the confusion between these two types of snippets.
 Let’s briefly discuss the differences between them.

 Featured Snippets vs Rich Snippets